openfaas/workshop/lab3.md

 $ faas-cli build -f ./astronaut-finder.yml
 ```

-> Tip: If you rename astronaut-finder.yml to `stack.yml` then you can leave off the `-f` argument. `stack.yml` is the default file-name for the CLI.
+> Tip: Try renaming astronaut-finder.yml to `stack.yml` and calling just `faas-cli build`. `stack.yml` is the default file-name for the CLI.

 Deploy the function: